shapedthought/vcli/README.md

 The veeamcli provides a single interface to work with all Veeam products, these include:

-* VBR
+- VBR
-* VB365
+- VB365
-* VONE - Partial
+- VONE - Partial
-* VB for Azure - TBA
+- VB for Azure - TBA
-* VB for AWS -TBA
+- VB for AWS -TBA
-* VB for GCP -TBA
+- VB for GCP -TBA
-* VSPC - TBA
+- VSPC - TBA

 It uses each of the products' API to provide a simple-to-use interface for basic day-to-day operations.

-Additional functionality includes certain reports that usually require seperate scripts.
+Additional functionality includes certain reports that usually require separate scripts.

 ## Why?

-The main aim here is to make using Veeam APIs more accessable by handeling many of the barriers to entry such as authentication.
+The main aim here is to make using Veeam APIs more accessible by handling many of the barriers to entry such as authentication.

-If you are already a power API user with your own tools, then fantastic, please carray on with what you are doing!
+If you are already a power API user with your own tools, then fantastic, please carry on with what you are doing!

 The benefits include:

-* simple to install
+- simple to install
-* simple syntax
+- simple syntax
-* run anywhere
+- run anywhere
-* run on anything
+- run on anything

 VBR and VB365 have powerful PowerShell cmdlets which I encourage you to use if that is your preference.
 Veeamcli is not designed as a replacement, just a compliment.

-However, products such as VB for AWS/Azure/GCP do not have a commandline interface, this is where the veeamcli can really help.
+However, products such as VB for AWS/Azure/GCP do not have a command line interface, this is where the veeamcli can really help.

 ## How to use

-Please see the user guide for more infomation
+Please see the user guide for more information

 https://github.com/shapedthought/veeamcli/user_guide.md